 Tan, C.W., Chia, W.N., Qin, X. et al. A SARS-CoV-2 surrogate virus neutralization test based on antibody-mediated blockage of ACE2–spike protein–protein interaction.
 Nat Biotechnol (2020).
 Full-text: https://doi.org/10.1038/s41587-020-0631-z

 “A robust serological test to detect neutralizing antibodies to SARS-CoV-2 is urgently needed to determine not only the infection rate, herd immunity and predicted humoral protection, but also vaccine efficacy during clinical trials and after large-scale vaccination.”
-To avoid neutralization tests which require live pathogen and a biosafety level 3 laboratory (BSL3), the authors propose a test based on antibody-mediated blockage of the interaction between the angiotensin-converting enzyme 2 (ACE2) receptor protein and the receptor-binding domain.
+To avoid neutralization tests that require live pathogen and a biosafety level 3 laboratory (BSL3), the authors propose a test based on antibody-mediated blockage of the interaction between the angiotensin-converting enzyme 2 (ACE2) receptor protein and the receptor-binding domain.
 The test achieved 99.93% specificity and 95–100% sensitivity.
 Time to completion: 1–2 h.
 Lab requirement: BSL2.

 van der Made CI, Simons A, Schuurs-Hoeijmakers J, et al. Presence of Genetic Variants Among Young Men With Severe COVID-19.
 JAMA.
 Published online July 24, 2020.
 Full-text: https://doi.org/10.1001/jama.2020.13719

 When young patients died of COVID-19, we suspected the existence of genetic factors.
-Here, van der Made and colleagues describe two male brother pairs, 21 to 32 years old, with no history of major chronic disease.
-They were well before developing respiratory insufficiency due to severe COVID-19, requiring mechanical ventilation in the ICU.
+Here, van der Made and colleagues describe two male brother pairs, 21 and 32 years old, with no history of major chronic disease.
+They were healthy before developing respiratory insufficiency due to severe COVID-19, requiring mechanical ventilation in the ICU.
 The mean duration of ventilatory support was 10 days (range, 9-11); the mean duration of ICU stay was 13 days (range, 10-16).
 One patient died.
-The authors describe “two families with rare germline variants in an innate immune-sensing gene, toll-like receptor 7 (TLR7), that lead to severe disease in males who inherit the mutated gene on a single copy of their X chromosome.
+The authors describe “two families with rare germline variants in an innate immune-sensing gene, toll-like receptor 7 (TLR7), that leads to severe disease in males who inherit the mutated gene on a single copy of their X chromosome.
 The study implicates TLR7 as a critical node in recognizing SARS-CoV-2 and initiating an early immune response to clear the virus and prevent the development of COVID-19” (Plenge RM.
 Molecular Underpinnings of Severe Coronavirus Disease 2019.
 JAMA.
 Published online July 24, 2020. https://doi.org/10.1001/jama.2020.14015).

 Toyoshima, Y., Nemoto, K., Matsumoto, S. et al. SARS-CoV-2 genomic variations associated with mortality rate of COVID-19.
 J Hum Genet (2020).
 Full-text: https://doi.org/10.1038/s10038-020-0808-9

-The authors analyzed 12,343 SARS-CoV-2 genome sequences isolated from patients/individuals in six geographic areas and identified a total of 1234 mutations compared with the reference SARS-CoV-2 sequence.
+The authors analyzed 12,343 SARS-CoV-2 genome sequences isolated from patients/individuals in six geographic areas and identified a total of 1234 mutations compared to the reference SARS-CoV-2 sequence.
 They suggest that SARS-CoV-2 mutations as well as BCG-vaccination status and a host genetic factor, HLA genotypes might affect the susceptibility to SARS-CoV-2 infection or severity of COVID-19.